miloboyd/chess-robot/src/robot_manipulation/README.md

-This git repository details a project designed to manipulate a ur3e robot arm to act as a chess opponent.
+This robot manipulation folder details the robot arm manipulation components using the ur3e robot arm and Onrobot RG2 Gripper.
 This file will detail several steps for downloading and running these files.

 # UR3e Robot Control with ROS 2 and MoveIt